 Gilliam and Kendrick will be featured at public readings at 7 pm on the Radford University campus in McConnell Library on the evenings of July 20 and 22.
 Please know that we follow all CDC and VDH COVID-19 protocols.
 All participants will be required to follow COVID-19 protocols issued by Radford University and non-RU participants, who attend the conference in person, must complete a visitor registration form.
 Also, depending on the state of the pandemic in July, the conference may be entirely virtual for safety reasons.

 For more information regarding the conference, contact Theresa Burriss (firstname.lastname@example.org).

 For assistance with the registration site, please contact Radford University Conference Services: email@example.com or by calling (540) 831-5800.

 All cancellations must be made in writing.
 Cancellations may be sent by email to firstname.lastname@example.org, by mail to Conference Services at Radford University, PO Box 6911, Radford, VA 24142 or by fax to (540) 831-6363.
 Cancellations will not be accepted over the telephone.
-Attendee will be responsible for any credit card transaction fees associated with initial registration or refund when cancelling this event.
+There is a $25 non-refundable fee for the cancellation of any reservation.